renesas/ra-fsp-examples/example_projects/ek_ra8m1/trustzone/doc/readme.txt

    between EWARM and RSAC operation which described in step 10 of section 5.5.1 in https://www.renesas.com/us/en/document/apn/renesas-ra-security-design-arm-trustzone-ip-protection

-6) After building successfully, user must open Renesas Device Partition Manager -> Initialize device back to factory default -> Set Trustzone secure / non-secure boundaries -> Run non-secure (_ns) project.
+6) After the projects are built successfully, user should follow these three steps in sequence to launch the debug session:
+   - Initialize device back to factory default.
+Refer to the corresponding screen shots in the R11AN0467 to perform the action.
+   - Set Trustzone secure / non-secure boundaries.
+Refer to the corresponding screen shots in the R11AN0467 to perform the action.
+   - Launch the Debug session from the non-secure project.

+7) For IAR project, User can change setting in the Tools -> Option -> Stack -> Uncheck "Stack pointer(s) not valid until program reaches" option to ignore Stack Warning at launch.

-7) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
+8) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: 0x32002468
    b.
-Keil:	Not available
+Keil:	Not Available
    c.
-IAR: 	Not available
+IAR: 	0x3200205c

-8) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).
+9) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).